Zorgon212/JdkOts/PharmacyProjectS/out/production/PharmacyProjectS/package1/READme.txt

 //Only through WarehouseMovements everything can be accessed.
 It is the only public class.
 //All other classes cannot be accessed beyond the boundaries of the package.

-//code of a medicine is a String created by the number of medicines on stock, when adding the new medicine.
-//For example 00001 is the first added, 00002 the second, 000010 the tenth and so on.
-SO there is a limitation of up to 999999 different medicine on stock.
-//When removing from stock all the codes from that index and onwards change in order to match the list index.

-/*Type can be anything.
-Only Antibiotic, Pain Reliever or Supplement will be recognised
-* anything else will get GeneralMed type.*/

 //Next comment is a list with info about allowed actions.
 /*